Volgograd: Tsaritsyn

 Between 1908 and 1911, Tsaritsyn was home to Sergei Trufanov, also known as the 'mad monk' Iliodor.
 He spent most of his time causing infighting and power struggles within the Russian Orthodox Church, fomenting anti-semitic zeal and violence in local populations, attacking the press, denouncing local municipal officials and causing unrest wherever he went.
 The most permanent mark he left on the city was the Holy Spirit Monastery (Свято-Духовский монастырь), built in 1909, parts of which still stand today.

 In light of the explosive population growth, the lack of political action on sanitation and housing, the multiple epidemics and the presence of volatile personalities, it is no surprise that the lower Volga region was a hotbed of revolutionary activity and civil unrest.
-The inability of the Tsarist government to provide basic protections from cholera on the one hand and subjecting the populace to strict but ineffective health measures on the other, caused multiple riots in 1829, in the 1890's and throughout the first decade of the 1900s, setting the stage for multiple Russian revolutions and adding fuel to the political fire.
+The inability of the Tsarist government to provide basic protections from cholera on the one hand and subjecting the populace to strict but ineffective health measures on the other, caused multiple riots in 1829, in the 1890s and throughout the first decade of the 1900s, setting the stage for multiple Russian revolutions and adding fuel to the political fire.
 During the Russian Civil War of 1917–1923, Tsaritsyn came under Soviet control from November 1917.
-In 1918 White Movement troops under Pyotr Krasnov, the Ataman of the Don Cossack Host, besieged Tsaritsyn.
+In 1918, White Movement troops under Pyotr Krasnov, the Ataman of the Don Cossack Host, besieged Tsaritsyn.
 The Reds repulsed three assaults by the Whites.
 However, in June 1919 the White Armed Forces of South Russia, under the command of General Denikin, captured Tsaritsyn, and held it until January 1920.
 The fighting from July 1918 to January 1920 became known as the Battle for Tsaritsyn.

 Stalingrad

 On April 10, 1925, the city was renamed Stalingrad, in honor of Joseph Stalin, General Secretary of the Communist Party.
 This was officially to recognize the city and Stalin's role in its defense against the Whites between 1918 and 1920.

 Once the Soviets established control, ethnic and religious minorities were targeted.
 The only Jewish school in the area was closed down in 1926.
 In 1928, a campaign was launched by the Regional Executive Council to close down the synagogue in Stalingrad.
-Due to local pushback, they were not successful until 1929, when the council convened a Special Commission.
-The Commission convinced local municipal powers that the building was in need of major repairs, was unsafe and much too small for the over 800 worshippers who regularly showed up for high holidays.
+Due to local resistance, they were not successful until 1929, when the council convened a Special Commission.
+The Commission convinced local municipal authorities that the building was in need of major repairs, was unsafe and much too small for the over 800 worshippers who regularly attended for high holidays.

 In 1931, the German settlement-colony Old Sarepta (founded in 1765) became a district of Stalingrad.
 Renamed Krasnoarmeysky Rayon (or "Red Army District"), it was the largest area of the city.
 The first higher education institute was opened in 1930.
 A year later, the Stalingrad Industrial Pedagogical Institute, now Volgograd State Pedagogical University, was opened.
 Under Stalin, the city became a center of heavy industry and transshipment by rail and river.